alex-cicero/grade-bpin/README.md

 # Courses Flowchart

-Use it live at: https://gremio-eci.github.io/grade
+Use it live at: [https://gremio-eci.github.io/grade](https://alex-cicero.github.io/grade-bpin/)

 Interactive flowchart to keep track of your progress throughout the courses you take in university.

-The example portrayed here is related to the Federal University of Rio de Janeiro's Computer Engineering undergrad.
+The example portrayed here is related to the Federal University of Rio de Janeiro's Bachelor's Degree at Arts: Portuguese-English.

 ## Usage